 State car insurance systems generally come in two forms: fault or no-fault.
 It’s an important distinction because it dictates how you can recover compensation after a car accident.
 Hawaii is a no-fault state.
 If you were recently hurt in a crash on Maui or a neighboring island, you should get help with the insurance claim process.
-Call Menzer Law Firm to talk with experienced car accident lawyer Matt Menzer.
+Call Menzer Law to talk with experienced car accident lawyer Matt Menzer.
 You can use the online form or call (808) 400-3726 to set up a consultation.

 The Difference Between Fault and No-Fault States